 - Disable Video

-- You can turn off someone’s video by clicking on their name, clicking More and selecting Stop Video.
+- You can turn off someone’s video by hovering over their name, clicking on the three dots, and selecting Stop Video.

 - Participants will not be able to restart their video unless you allow them.